 I am a nurse.
 But I am also much more than that, as most nurses are.

-I’m a patient– In 2009 I was diagnosed with Ulcerative Colitis, an autoimmune gastrointestinal chronic disease.
-I’ve had an arduous course over the past nine years wrought with trials but am currently on medication and in remission.
+I’m a patient– In 2009 I was diagnosed with Ulcerative Colitis, a chronic autoimmune disease.
+I’ve had an arduous course over the past ten years wrought with ups and downs.
+Nothing about having a chronic illness is easy but I’m thankful for smart doctors, modern medicine and a supportive family.
 I do follow a mostly Paleo/gluten free diet so if you’re interested in Paleo/gluten free/UC/dietary changes etc, follow me on Instagram for photos of what we’re eating!

-I’m a wife– In 2012 I married my husband Seth and we started down a road we couldn’t have predicted.
-Many things in our life have been hard over the past five years- grad school, my disease, handling a hyperactive toddler- but I can’t imagine one day without him.
-He’s also the funniest person I know and I become my funniest version of myself when I’m with him.
-We have an incredibly good time and an incredibly blessed life. #teambridges
+I’m a wife– In 2012 I married my husband Seth and we’ve been laughing, crying and high-fifing ever since.
+Many things in our marriage have been difficult so far- grad school, my disease, having two babies- but I can’t imagine one day without him.
+He’s also the funniest person I know and I become the funniest version of myself when I’m with him.
+We have an incredibly good time and I’m full-blown crazy about him. #teambridges

-I’m a mom– In 2015 my daughter Evelyn was born and I’ve been soaking up all of her sweet smiles, funny toddler jokes, and life-giving personality ever since.
+I’m a mom– In 2015 my daughter Evelyn was born and I’ve been soaking up all of her sweet smiles, funny preschooler jokes, and life-giving personality ever since.
 She recently named her stuffed dog “sophagus” and carries her Doc McStuffins stethoscope around with her wherever she goes.
 I think she definitely has a future in medicine.
+In 2018 I had Luke who is the sweetest, easiest baby known to man and I can’t get enough of his baby snuggles.
+They make every day sweeter than the last.

 I hope you understand a little bit more about me now.
 Thanks for visiting.